Battle of Ras Lanuf: First phase

 According to the rebels, the loyalist forces used heavy weapons and helicopters to attack them one kilometre from the airport.
 One rebel reported seeing four men in front of him killed by an explosion.
 Rebels reported that there were defections from the local pro-Gaddafi military base in Ra's Lanuf.

 Sometime during the night, rebel forces managed to capture the entire town of Ra's Lanuf, including the airport and military base.
 Following the capture of the base, the rebels claimed to have found the bodies of 20 soldiers who were executed after they refused to open fire on rebel forces.

 In addition to the 20 mutinous soldiers who were reportedly executed, according to the rebels, various numbers of dead had been reported.
 16 dead were reported on the rebel side with 31 wounded, and two to 25 loyalists ground troops were reportedly killed in addition to two loyalist pilots.

-One Libyan Air Force jet bomber was reported to had been shot down outside Ra's Lanuf on 5 March, by anti-Gaddafi rebels.
+One Libyan Air Force jet bomber was reported to have been shot down outside Ra's Lanuf on 5 March, by anti-Gaddafi rebels.